swtcpro/jingtum-lib-csharp/docs/docs.md

 ```

 ### RequestAccountRelations(options)
 Jingtum wallet is connected by many relations.
-Now jingtum support `trust`, `authorize` and `freeze` relation, all can be query by requestAccountRelations.
+Now jingtum supports `trust`, `authorize` and `freeze` relation, all can be queried by requestAccountRelations.
 Callback as MessageCallback&lt;AccountRelationsResponse&gt;.

 #### options